Episode 8 – Omexom Green Story: Minimising the impact of substation construction on biodiversity

 With the insect hotel and implementing a mixture of slow growing grass and wildflowers on the substation and a the 7 km long stretch of the underground cable construction, Omexom and TenneT are one step ahead in giving back to the environment while operating a safe and efficient substation.

-People like Michael Hoogendoorn set the bar high when it comes to environmental standards; standards which are on the way to becomes the norm.
+People like Michael Hoogendoorn set the bar high when it comes to environmental standards; standards which are on the way to become the norm.

 Taking the lead on environmental issues and outperforming the regulatory requirements is becoming part of VINCI group’s business model.